 Heartbleed flaw impacts half a million websites – change your passwords

 The "Heartbleed bug" is a flaw in the OpenSSL encryption standard that is used by half a million websites which was uncovered on April 7.
 Most websites that require a password to access use OpenSSL encryption to "scramble" the data transferred between your computer and the website's server.
 OpenSSL has since been patched and millions of websites - many that you likely use - are being updated and new encryption certificates and keys are being issued.
-So what does this all mean for the average computer user? … [Read more...]
+So what does this all mean for the average … [Read more...]

 How to tell what version of Windows is on your computer